What's in it for you

 If you want to use asset links or any other links in a Microsoft Office document, be aware that any type of link will be removed if you upload that document to Showpad. .docx, .xlsx, .pptx documents are flattened to a PDF so it can be displayed in the Showpad app.
 Find out more about how Showpad handles Microsoft Office files.

 After exporting the file as a PDF, you'll need to edit the file in Acrobat Pro.

 - Open your Powerpoint (.pptx) file.

-- Print and save the .pptx file as a PDF file.
+- Save the .pptx file as a PDF file.
 This is very important, as uploading a .pptx file directly to Showpad will remove any links, macros or animations.